Protests and rallies across US call for end to coronavirus stay-at-home orders

 CLICK HERE FOR THE FOX NEWS APP

 Critics have pointed out that reopening the country too soon could easily result in a second spike of the coronavirus, negating the progress made over the past month.
-Most governors, particularly Gov. Andrew Cuomo of New York, refuse to consider reopening the state until consistent, wide-scale testing is available.
+Most governors, particularly Gov. Andrew Cuomo of New York, refuse to consider reopening their state until consistent, wide-scale testing is available.